-- The Graduate School requires that students completing a PR register for the Professional Report course (or Thesis, as appropriate) in the final semester of study (the semester of graduation). - To register for the LBJ School PR course, students must submit a completed Professional Report Committee Selection and Registration Approval form to the GAPCs prior to registration. - Each student must have two or more faculty members on their supervising committee. - If enrolled in the PR at the LBJ School, the student's supervisor must be a member of the MGPS Graduate Studies Committee. - The LBJ School requires that students working with faculty follow a specific Professional Report progress timeline and meet internal LBJ School PR deadlines found here: https://lbj.utexas.edu/masters-professional-report - Grades of incomplete are not given for the PR course.
+• The Graduate School requires that students completing a PR register for the Professional Report course (or Thesis, as appropriate) in the final semester of study (the semester of graduation).

+• To register for the LBJ School PR course, students must submit a completed Professional Report Committee Selection and Registration Approval form to their Graduate Coordinator prior to registration.

+• Each student must have two or more faculty members on their supervising committee.

+• If enrolled in the PR at the LBJ School, the student's supervisor must be a member of the MGPS Graduate Studies Committee.

+• The LBJ School requires that students working with faculty follow a specific Professional Report progress timeline and meet internal LBJ School PR deadlines found here: https://lbj.utexas.edu/masters-professional-report

+• Grades of incomplete are not given for the PR course.
 In the event that a student does not successfully complete the PR (or Thesis) in the intended final semester of study, the student must re-enroll in the PR class in the subsequent semester, thus delaying graduation.

 Note: Completing a PR is a very different type of writing experience than taking the three-credit Writing for Global Policy Studies course.
 The PR is a long, in-depth, research-heavy policy report, whereas the Writing course focuses on drafting short, succinct policy documents such as memos and press releases.
-Therefore, even students who choose to write a PR are encouraged to take the Writing course: in such cases, the Writing course may count as three of the fifteen required specialization course credits.
+Therefore, even students who choose to write a PR are encouraged to take the Writing course: in such cases, the Writing course may count as three of the fifteen required specialization course credits toward the student's degree.
+The PR is a CR/NC course, and therefore, may not be counted towards a student's specialization.
+For questions, reach out to your Graduate Advisor.